Hedging short-maturity Asian options in local volatility models: Technical lemmas

-From Lemma \ref{lem:dummy}, $\mathbb{E}^\mathbb{Q}[(T\tilde{F})^{4p}]$ is bounded above by a constant in $0\le T\le 1\,.$ This completes the proof.
-The second inequality of Eq.\eqref{eq:TDsF close} can be obtained similarly except that we should additionally control the indicator function of $\{\frac{1}{T}\int_0^T\hat{Y}_t\,dt\ge\frac{1}{2}\}$ shown in the definition of $D_s^{*}\hat{F}\,.$ However, we can resolve this subtle difference with the same technique as that used to prove Lemma \ref{lem:u,TF app} in Appendix \ref{proof: u,TF app}. \end{proof}
+The second inequality in \eqref{eq:TDsF close} can be established in a similar manner, except that we must additionally handle the indicator function $\mathbbm{1}_{\{\frac{1}{T}\int_0^T\hat{Y}_t\,dt\ge\frac{1}{2}\}}$ appearing in $D_s^{*}\hat{F}.$ This issue can be addressed using the same technique as in the proof of Lemma~\ref{lem:u,TF app}. \end{proof}

+In Lemma \ref{lem:hat u app}, $\delta(\hat{u})$ is approximated by a normal random variable $\delta(\frac{2}{\sigma(\cdot,S_0)S_0})$.
+By applying this lemma, the expectations in \eqref{eq:asian delta mal cal 3} can be directly estimated in terms of multivariate normal random variables.
+Consequently, we establish the asymptotic relations in Proposition~\ref{prop:Asian delta app 3}.

+\begin{lemma} Let Assumption \ref{classical assumption} hold.
+Then, for any $p>0,$ there exists a positive constant $G_p$ depending only on $p$ such that for all $0\le T\le 1$,